AlzPatz/yak2d-docs-content/articles/coordinatesystems.md

 ### **World Space**
 The coordinate system used when drawing with [CoordinateSpace.World](xref:Yak2D.CoordinateSpace).
 Positions are defined in relation to an origin.
 The visible area is defined by the camera's world focus point (position) in relation to the origin, the camera's zoom scalar, rotation and [virtual resolution](xref:uid_glossary#VirtualResolution).

-World space's axis are similar to screen space, in that when unrotated, positive X-axis runs from left to right, with positive Y-axis running 'upwards' towards the top of the visible area.
+**World space axis are similar to screen space**, in that when unrotated, positive X-axis runs from left to right, with positive Y-axis running 'upwards' towards the top of the visible area.

 Therefore, if the camera's world focus point is (0,0), it's zoom is 1.0 and there is no camera rotation, then a position in world space will match a position in screen space.